thalim-glam/Monthly_Planner/README.md

 ## Description

 Third-party APIs allow developers to access their data and functionality by making requests with specific parameters to a URL.
-Developers are often tasked with retrieving data from another application's API and using it in the context of their own.
 - The challenge is to build a weather dashboard that will run in the browser and feature dynamically updated HTML and CSS.
-- This is the sixth assignment for the bootcamp coding class.
+- This is the sixth challenge for the bootcamp coding class.
 - This project helped me to learn more about Third-party API, Server-side API, Client-side API, and how to do dynamic programming.
+- I did not use any framework to finish this assignment.
+So everything was raw-coding

 ## Installation